AutoCustoms/back-end-dev-test/README.md

 # Back-End Dev Test

 Hello!
 Thank you for your interest in joining our team.
-We've setup a few little exercises to help assess your skillset.
+We've designed this exercise to help assess your skillset.

 ## Skills Test